14 DIY Photography Lighting Ideas & Handy Lifehacks

 • Drinking straw

-The challenge he took up was to shoot with his iPhone and use a McDonald’s Big Mac box for lighting.
+The challenge he took up was to shoot with his iPhone and use a McDonald’s Big Mac box as a DIY light box.
 The straw was necessary for keeping the box open.
-If you want more light to reflect from the box, use a coat of oil that dripped from the fries on it.

-3. Pringles Can Snoot
+3. Pringles Can Snoot - Under $10

-cheap photography lighting pringles can snoot
+diy photography lighting pringles can snoot

 Tools and materials needed:

-4. Plastic Bag Light Leak
+5. Plastic Bag Light Leak - Under $1

 Tools and materials needed: